Evan-R/modules/src/Selene/Components/Filesystem/README.md

 ```

 This however will throw an `IOExecption` if the target already exists.
 If you
-want to be sure a directory is only created if it doesn't exists yes, you can
+want to be sure a directory is only created if it doesn't exists yet, you can
 use `Filesystem::ensureDirectory`

 ```php